Bucky24/code-executor/README.md

 | statement | The internal statement |
 | manager | The current instance of the `StateManager` |

-This method should return a valid `Statement`
+This method should return a valid `Statement`.
+You can call the `processInternalStatement` method with any child statements.

 The following methods can be used by `processToken` to ensure the context is updated.